LincolnUniLTL/Primo-VE-NDE/README.md

 The second ccs snippet diplays the "exclude" button in the filter/facet pane by default.

+The third css snippet right alighns the search result number that appears in the facet/filter pane.

 You add each snippet to your custom.css file in your Customization Package.

 If someone is wishing to improve this code, we are more than happy to acknowledge your contribution :-)